-- Integration of personal development, liberal arts, and professional/career studies in an individualized plan of study; - Development of writing skills, critical thinking skills, and interdisciplinary problem-solving skills;

-- Emphasis on breadth of academic experience rather than development of a major; - Inclusion of applied research and interdisciplinary projects; - Emphasis on global and multicultural perspectives.
+- Integration of personal development, liberal arts, and professional/ career studies in an individualized program of study. - Development of writing skills. - Development of critical thinking skills. - Development of interdisciplinary problem-solving skills. - Emphasis on breadth of academic experience rather than development of a traditional major. - Inclusion of applied research and interdisciplinary projects. - Emphasis on global and multicultural perspectives.

-Interdisciplinary Studies degree students are expected to incorporate clearly articulated educational and career goals into an individual plan of study and rationale, which must be approved by the Interdisciplinary Studies Director and Interdisciplinary Studies Faculty Advisory Committee.
-It is recommended that the plan of study focus on a theme, problem, or issue that can be addressed through an interdisciplinary approach.
-Each student is asked to present her or his plan at a meeting of Interdisciplinary Studies Faculty Advisory Committee.
-The plan of study may include approved certificate programs.
+Interdisciplinary Studies students are expected to incorporate clearly articulated educational and career goals into an individual plan of study and rationale, that includes the required major courses and additional courses from the university bulletin addressing the specific theme, problem, or issue.
+The plan of study must be approved by the Interdisciplinary Studies Director; each student then presents her or his plan at a meeting of the Interdisciplinary Studies Faculty Advisory Committee for final approval.